OpenTTD/OpenTTD/README.md

 The implementations of Posix `getaddrinfo` and `getnameinfo` for OS/2 in `src/3rdparty/os2` are distributed partly under the GNU Lesser General Public License 2.1, and partly under the (3-clause) BSD license.
 The exact licensing terms can be found in `src/3rdparty/os2/getaddrinfo.c` resp. `src/3rdparty/os2/getnameinfo.c`.

+The fmt implementation in `src/3rdparty/fmt` is licensed under the MIT license.
+See `src/3rdparty/fmt/LICENSE.rst` for the complete license text.

 ## 4.0 Credits